schibsted/spid-tech-docs/Readme.md

 ### resources/articles

-.md files in this directory will be available as web pages with a URL corresponding to the filename. resources/articles/getting-started.md is turned into the page /getting-started/.
+.md files in this directory will be available as web pages with a URL corresponding to the filename. `resources/articles/getting-started.md` is turned into the page `/getting-started/`.

-These markdown files support a few custom extensions.
+These markdown files support a few custom extensions: tabs and example code.
+Details below.

 #### Tabs

 To create tabbed content, add a header starting with the string `:tabs`.
-Then add individual tabs in headers starting with the string `:tab`.
+Then add individual tabs in sub-headers starting with the string `:tab`.
 End the tabbed section with a header of the same level as you started and the text `/:tabs`.
 An example visualizes how this works: